-As a result of her scholarship and praxis, she was appointed in 2011 as James Robinson Johnston Chair in Black Canadian Studies at Dalhousie University, Halifax.
+As a result of her scholarship and praxis, she was the James Robinson Johnston Chair in Black Canadian Studies at Dalhousie University, Halifax, from 2011 to 2017.
 Dr. Cooper is also the chair and founder of the Black Canadian Studies Association, and the Dalhousie Black Faculty and Staff Caucus.

 Afua Cooper is a tenured, full-time professor at Dalhousie University’s Department of Sociology and Social Anthropology with cross-appointments in the Department of History and Gender and Women Studies.